 Hawar Islands Reserve

 The Hawar Islands have attracted many species of birds that live and breed at different times, because of their geographical distance and different heights.
-Indeed, the islands are home to the largest colony in the Middle East of the Phalacrocorax nigrogularis or the Socotra cormorant birds, locally known as “Allooh”, whose number has reached about 25,000 in the South Suwad Island.
+Indeed, the islands are home to the largest colony in of the Socotra cormorant birds, locally known as “Allooh”, whose number has reached about 25,000 in the South Suwad Island.
 Studies indicate that the Socotra cormorant birds in the island represent between 20 and 25% of their world population, which proves the international importance of such islands.

 The islands also host some other unique birds, such as the Osprey (or the fish eagle), living in the heights, and the Falcon concolor, which is an endangered rare bird which is taking refuge in Hawar Islands to breed and nest.
 It surrounded territorial waters contain the world largest Dugong aggregation.
 The Hawar Islands were listed among the reserves included in the Convention on Wetlands of International Importance (Ramsar Convention), which was ratified by the Kingdom of Bahrain in 1997.